Following are frequently asked JIRA testing interview questions in for freshers as well as experienced QA professionals.

 - Users and their group settings

-24) Mention some useful tips on JIRA Workflow?
+24) Give some useful tips on JIRA Workflow

 - As such Statuses are global objects in JIRA.
 Changing the name of the status on one workflow will change the status on all workflows that use that status

-- Hover over a status or transition to see the relevant transition labels
+- Hover over status or transition to see the relevant transition labels

 - One cannot clone transitions in the workflow designer